 What’s in-page push traffic?

-In-page push traffic is a new ad format that emerged at the beginning of 2020.
+In-page push traffic is a new ad format that emerged at the beginning of 2020 and is still going strong in 2022.
 In-page push ads look similar to push notifications, but they’re not push ads and that’s why users don’t need to subscribe to receive them.
 In-page push ads are actually banner ads displayed directly on publishers’ websites and working on the CPC model.
 This means in-page push ads are available for all users, on all devices — iOS included.

 In-page push traffic vs. the Chrome browser updates

 In-page push has barely been introduced and it’s already had its fair share of attention.
 This is obviously due to the infamous Chrome 80 update situation and its resemblance to standard push ads.
 To answer all the doubts and questions, here are the main characteristics of in-page push traffic.

 - In-page push ads are in fact banner ads.